Alexander Ultra: Operators

 The Alexander Ultra ultimately did not sell well, however it received significant orders from a handful of operators in the UK and Ireland.
 The biggest customer of the Ultra were the Northern Ireland Transport Holding Company, who in what was the UK's biggest low floor bus order at the time, ordered 60 Ultras in July 1995, 50 of which were delivered to Citybus and the remaining 10 delivered to Ulsterbus for services in Derry.
 Two pre-production demonstrator examples were also acquired.

-Travel West Midlands were the second biggest customer for the Ultra, taking delivery of 14 of the type in 1997 for use on route 529 serving Walsall and Wolverhampton via Willenhall.
+Travel West Midlands was the second biggest customer for the Ultra, taking delivery of 14 of the type in 1997 for use on route 529 serving Walsall and Wolverhampton via Willenhall.
 These Ultras were fuelled by compressed natural gas in a partnership supported by the Energy Saving Trust between TWM, Volvo Bus and British Gas, who constructed CNG refuelling points at TWM's Walsall garage for the buses.

 The other operators of the Alexander Ultra were First Northampton, who took delivery of nine Ultras, six of which were CNG-powered, Timeline of Wigan, who purchased 6 Ultras with grant funding from Greater Manchester PTE, and Dublin Bus, who took delivery of five diesel Ultras as well as one dual-door CNG Ultra, the latter of which was quickly disposed of by the operator.

 Production of the Ultra ceased in 1998, with Alexander moving on to develop the Alexander ALX300 body, which was available on the Volvo B10BLE chassis.